Education & Training Center

 HAFB Information Learning Center can proctor exams for all Hanscom base ID cardholders, including active duty, reservists, DoD civilians, NAF employees, base contractors, retirees and authorized family members according to AFI 34-262, "Services Programs and Use Eligibility."
 Learn more about Test Proctoring by calling 781-225-6617.

 The Air Force Tuition Assistance (TA) program is designed to help active duty personnel pursue voluntary, off-duty educational opportunities.
 Currently, the program pays 100% (up to $250 per semester hour or equivalent) of the cost of college tuition with a limit of $4,500 per fiscal year.

 Courses and degree programs may be academic or technical and can be taken from two- or four-year institutions on base, off base or online.
-To qualify to TA, members must be active duty, activated guard reserve, or on active duty orders.
+To qualify to TA, members must be active duty, activated guard or reserve.
 All First-Time Tuition Assistance users are required to have had an initial tuition assistance briefing.
 Members inactive in pursuing education for more than one year are required to receive a follow-up briefing.
-Please call the education and training center to schedule an appointment.
-You must apply for Tuition Assistance online using the Air Force Virtual Education Center.
-This must be done through the Air Force Portal at https://www.my.af.mil/.
-To learn more about the Tuition Assistance call 781-225-5942 or email Hanscom.TA@us.af.mil
+You must apply for Tuition Assistance online using the Air Force Virtual Education Center, which can be accessed via the Air Force Portal at www.my.af.mil.
+Effective 6 November 2019, all counseling is completed by appointment only, please email Hanscom.TA@us.af.mil to schedule an appointment.